arcadellama/plex-nowplaying/README.md

          --fetch <path>   Force fetch as downloader.
                           (Path is optional.)

+   --netcat,--nc <path>   Force netcat (nc) as downloader.
+                          (Path is optional.)

+              --verbose   Print every error message.

+                 --file   Point to a XML file for debugging

 ### Why can you add more than one Plex host?
 This is for checking the same host that might have a different address, depending on your setting.
 E.g., on a notebook you might have both a LAN address and also the Wireguard address. **It is not intended to poll more than one Plex server at a time.** While you certainly could, the script will stop once it finds a working Plex server.